michal-flaska/regular-to-admin/README.md

 As proof, I've included:
 - Complete source code (check all the files yourself)
-- Video demonstration of how it works (soon)
+- Video demonstration of how it works: https://youtu.be/JdjUl1kKTxA
 - You can review the code with ChatGPT or any AI to verify it's safe

 ### What's the actual use case?